Child Custody

 Finding Solutions for Every Family

-Kansas City Child Custody Lawyer
+Kansas City Child Custody Attorney

 When a married couple who share children decide to split up, one of the most important and emotionally charged decisions to be made is who will have custody.
 Family law issues can affect your children's future in several ways, especially if they do not initially understand what is going on.
+Our child custody lawyer can help you prepare for hearings, organize your evidence, and present your circumstances clearly so the judge has an accurate picture of your children's needs.

 At Davis | Family Law, we believe that your child should not have to suffer if you and your ex-spouse decide to get a divorce.
 The child custody lawyers at our Kansas City law firm are caring and compassionate towards the difficult decisions made during a divorce.